 Q. What is the class schedule?

-A. Lectures are synchronously scheduled, with classes generally from 8 am to 3 pm on most days.
-Some days class extends to 5 pm and some days class ends at 12 pm.
-The Fall classes are completed by mid-November, the elective is from mid-November to mid-January, and the Spring classes are from end of January until mid-April.
-Your exact schedule will be given to you at orientation.
+A. Lectures are synchronously scheduled, with classes generally from 8 am to 12 pm on most days.
+The Fall classes are completed by mid-November, the elective is from mid-November to mid-January, and the Spring classes are from early January until mid-April.
+The course schedule is provided to you in July.

 Q. Are MMC faculty able to write letters of recommendation for MHS students?